klinecharts/KLineChart/docs/en-US/guide/faq.md

 Charts support custom technical indicators, see [indicators](/en-US/guide/indicator) for details.

 ## Want to mark the point of sale, how should do?
 Overlays can be used.
-The built-in overlay has a `simpleAnnotation`, which can be created with the chart api `createOverlay({ name: 'simpleAnnotation', ... }, paneId)`.
+The built-in overlay has a `simpleAnnotation`, which can be created with the chart api `createOverlay({ name: 'simpleAnnotation', ... })`.